fireship-io/docker-nodejs-basic-demo/README.md

-# Docker Node.js
+# Docker + Node.js

-Now to Dockerize a Node.js app.
+Dockerize a Node.js app.

 Watch the full breakdown on YouTube or read the Docker Tutorial on Fireship.io.